 Adoption is a permanent step to have legal parentage, and all of the rights and responsibilities which flow from that, transferred from existing parents to adoptive parents.
 Fostering is typically a temporary measure to provide a home for a child.

 What is the difference between adoption and guardianship?

 A guardian for a child is typically appointed by a parent or parents, in their Will(s), to look after their child in the event of the parent(s) death.
 Adoption is a permanent step to have legal parentage, and all of the rights and responsibilities which flow from that, transferred from, typically, biological parents to adoptive parents.

 Can I adopt my stepchild if they’re over 18?

 No. As the law currently stands, a person over the age of 18 cannot be adopted.
 The petition to adopt must be lodged in court before the child’s 18th birthday.

 “A very professional and proficient service was given by the team.
 All avenues of my case were covered with complete control and organisation.
-All relevant information was relayed back to me very quickly and the court hearing itself lasted minutes due to the hard work and endeavour given by Lynsey Brown, my family lawyer.
+All relevant information was relayed back to me very quickly and the court hearing itself lasted minutes due to the hard work and endeavour given by my family lawyer.
 I would highly recommend this organisation.”

-“Lynsey Brown and team have been unbelievably supportive and helpful during my adoption case.
+“Lynsey and team have been unbelievably supportive and helpful during my adoption case.
 I would definitely recommend her to anyone looking for legal help.”

-“We found Lynsey to be extremely helpful, very knowledgeable and professional at all times and a pleasure to deal with.”
+“Extremely helpful, very knowledgeable and professional at all times and a pleasure to deal with.”